Phoenix (spacecraft)

 The multi-agency program was led by the Lunar and Planetary Laboratory at the University of Arizona, with project management by NASA's Jet Propulsion Laboratory.
 Academic and industrial partners included universities in the United States, Canada, Switzerland, Denmark, Germany, the United Kingdom, NASA, the Canadian Space Agency, the Finnish Meteorological Institute, Lockheed Martin Space Systems, MacDonald Dettwiler & Associates (MDA) in partnership with Optech Incorporated (Optech) and other aerospace companies.
 It was the first NASA mission to Mars led by a public university.

 Phoenix was NASA's sixth successful landing on Mars, from seven attempts, and the first in Mars's polar region.
 The lander completed its mission in August 2008, and made a last brief communication with Earth on November 2 as available solar power dropped with the Martian winter.
 The mission was declared concluded on November 10, 2008, after engineers were unable to re-contact the craft.
 After unsuccessful attempts to contact the lander by the Mars Odyssey orbiter up to and past the Martian summer solstice on May 12, 2010, JPL declared the lander to be dead.
-The program was considered a success because it completed all planned science experiments and observations.
+The program was considered a great success because it completed all planned science experiments and observations.